top of page

 • Speech and Language Therapy: Speech and language therapy addresses communication difficulties, which may include sign language, picture communication, and the use of communication devices.

-• Behavioral Therapy: Behavioral therapy helps address hyperactivity, short attention spans, and other behavioral challenges.
+• Behavioural Therapy: Behavioural therapy helps address hyperactivity, short attention spans, and other behavioural challenges.

 3. Alternative Therapies: See THERAPIES